 You may even want to try having the baby bring a gift for the siblings.
 My daughter loved the idea that her little brother had brought something for her because he was excited to have a big sister.

 It might be hard for the parents to divide their attention between two or more children, but trying is what counts!
 If mothers and fathers to do their best to work together they can make sure that the older sibling is not feeling neglected early on.
 Communication is also very important.
 Let your older children understand that you might not be able to give them as much time in the early days.
 Reassure them that things will soon return to normal.
 Emphasize that you love them equally and you are always there to talk if they want to talk about their feelings.

 The Later Days

-After a while, all of your children should start feeling comfortable enough around the new family member – and you might even want to start showing them how to take care of the baby.
-Of course, you certainly cannot hand any important duties over to them and you will always have to be around to make sure that nothing unexpected will happen, but the whole experience is usually well worth it.
-You will be paying attention to everyone in the family, which should lead to the strengthening of the family bonds.
-As your children grow up side by side, you should allow them to help each other in as many ways as possible.
-That way, they will be able to feel that they are all fully respected members of the family and that neither of them is being preferred in one way or another.
+After a while, all of your children should start feeling comfortable enough around the new family member.
+You might even want to start showing them how to take care of the newbaby.
+Of course, you certainly cannot hand any important duties over to them and you will always have to be around to make sure that nothing unexpected will happen, but it makes great sibling bonding time.
+You will be paying attention to everyone in the family, which should lead to the strengthening of the family bonds as well.

-As you can see, there are plenty of things that parents – and especially mothers – can do in order to make their children feel much better about the new family member.
+As you can see, there are plenty of things that parents can do for helping older siblings cope with the new baby.
 Ideally, the entire process should start even before the baby is born – but it most definitely should not end there.
-The most crucial phase comes in the first few days after actually welcoming the baby at home – after that, it should all become very natural and, hopefully, all family relationships are going to be strengthened rather than weakened, with your children fully accepting their new siblings.
+The most crucial phase comes in the preparation and then in first few days after actually welcoming the baby at home.
+After that, it should all become very natural.
+Family relationships are going to be strengthened with your children as you talk through things together.
+It always heartwarming to see older siblings accepting their new siblings with joy.